Chair, Department of Informatics

 Professor Ensmenger's research agenda focuses on the social and cultural history of software and software workers, the history of artificial intelligence, and the organizational dynamics of information technology.
 His book, The Computer Boys Take Over: Computers, Programmers, and the Politics of Technical Expertise, explores the rise to power of a new group of technical experts in the American corporation.
 He is one of the co-authors of the third edition of the popular Computer: A History of the Information Machine.
 He is currently working on a book on the environmental history of computing.

-Professor Ensmenger is the editor-in-chief of the IEEE Annals of the History of Computing and serves on the editorial board of the journal Information & Culture.
+Professor Ensmenger was a two-term editor-in-chief of the IEEE Annals of the History of Computing and serves on the editorial board of the journal Information & Culture.
 He is also a contributing editor to Technology & Culture.
-He was a Mellon Fellow in the Humanities at the University of Pennsylvania, and is currently a fellow at the Rob Kling Center for Social Informatics.
+He was a Mellon Fellow in the Humanities at the University of Pennsylvania and a fellow at the Rob Kling Center for Social Informatics.
+He is a winner of the Tomash Fellowship in the History of Information Processing and the Maurice Daumas Prize from the International Committee for the History of Technology

 For more information, see his curriculum vitae.